Welcome to the first session!

 Perfume and Royalty

 Some said that Catherine De Medicis, wife of King Henri II, is the one who introduced perfume as a fashion in France.
-Back then, perfumes were just used to hide unwanted odours.
+Back then, perfumes were simply used to hide unwanted odours.

 The XVIIth century was the time when the perfume business boomed in France.
 During the XVIIIth century, Versailles was seen as the "Perfumed Court", as everything was fragranced: the fountains in the courtyards, objects, ornaments, even the dogs!